10 Best Herbal Essential Oils For Vomiting

 zingiber officinale essential oil

-Zingiber officinale, commonly known as ginger, is widely recognized for its effectiveness in alleviating nausea and vomiting.
+Zingiber officinale, commonly known as ginger, is widely recognized for its medicinal properties, including its ability to alleviate nausea and vomiting.

 cinnamomum verum essential oil